LiaoChinTe/netsquid-simulation/VBQC/VBQC_3qb/compute/README.md

-# UBQC computational Protocol
+# VBQC computational Protocol

 ## Function

-UBQC computational protocol on three qubits.
+VBQC computational protocol on three qubits.

 ## To Do